Grow a Beautiful Basketful of

 With Carbon, I hear this at least 30 times every season: " Laurel, PLEASE tell me you're going to grow Carbon this year!
 Promise!"

 And for good reason.
 One bite and you're a goner.
-So now we have to start a LOT more Carbon seeds to keep it in stock!
+So now we have to start a LOT more Carbon seeds to keep plants in stock!

 One of the biggest and darkest of the luscious black tomatoes, Carbon reaches 8 to 15 oz. and has big, sublime, elaborate flavors.
 And it produces a LOT of tomatoes.
 A hearty plant, disease resistant.